MonkyDCristian/SEMA_Sim/documentation/trajectory_develop.md

 Sounds simple, right?
 We could use MoveGroupPythonInterface functions for this task, but we risk complicating our code.
 Better divide and conquer, which is why the (CompliteAttacher)[https://github.com/MonkyDCristian/SEMA_Sim/blob/ROS-focus-develop/sema_ws/src/sema_moveit/src/sema_moveit/complite_attacher.py] and (Planner)[https://github.com/MonkyDCristian/SEMA_Sim/blob/ROS-focus-develop/sema_ws/src/sema_moveit/src/sema_moveit/planner.py] classes were created.

 Complite_attachque takes care of attaching and detaching a box, including it inside moveit! scene.
 Planner facilitates the parameterization of the planning and execution of trajectories.

+***Note:*** check CompliteAttacher and Planner code for more information about how their work.

 ## Use example
 ```